scaleoutsystems/fedn/CONTRIBUTING.md

 Open your pull requests against the **develop** branch unless you're resolving a critical bug in production (hotfix).
 Then your pull request should be against **master** branch.

 ### Code checks
-We defined GitHub actions that check code quality and formatting agains pushed branches and pull requests.
+We defined GitHub actions that check code quality and formatting against pushed branches and pull requests.
 We use:

 - [autopep8](https://pypi.org/project/autopep8/) to conform to the PEP 8 code style
 - [isort](https://github.com/PyCQA/isort) to organize imports